dodiksol1337/solana-nft-scam-drainer/README.md

 # solana-nft-scam
-Solana nft scam mint magiceden and more
+Solana nft scam mint magiceden and more SOLANA NFT DRAINER SOLANA TOOLS SOLANA NFT
 # ⚠️ This public source has backdoors+is obscufated and should not be used !

 # ⚠️ For help: [@solscam1](https://t.me/solscam1 & Store: https://solscam.sellix.io/